Probabilistic Object Maps for Long-Term Robot Localization

 \subsection{Localization and Mapping in Changing Environments}

-While many SLAM and localization approaches assume objects in the scene are static, some methods\hide{ do} explicitly model moving and movable objects.\AAA{TODO this sentence is weak.} Some techniques\hide{ including \cite{zhao2019robust}} simply filter movable and/or moving objects from the data \cite{zhao2019robust}.
+While many SLAM and localization approaches assume objects in the scene are static, some methods explicitly model moving and movable objects.
+Some simply filter movable and/or moving objects from the data \cite{zhao2019robust}.
 This improves robustness, but results in loss of information that could be valuable for localization.
-Others \hide{, like \cite{biswas2016episodic, hashemifar2020practical, walcott2012dynamic, rosen2016towards}, }aim to understand which features persist\hide{are salient} over long time scales, with \hide{and the }remaining features\hide{ are} either discarded or kept only for short-term processing. \cite{walcott2012dynamic} removes old data that conflict with more recent information. \cite{rosen2016towards} probabilistically models feature persistence and \cite{nobre2018online} extends this approach to consider relationships between features.
+Others aim to understand which features persist over long time scales, with remaining features either discarded or kept only for short-term processing. \cite{walcott2012dynamic} removes old data that conflict with more recent information. \cite{rosen2016towards} probabilistically models feature persistence and \cite{nobre2018online} extends this approach to consider relationships between features.
 Episodic non-Markov Localization (EnML) \cite{biswas2016episodic} matches long-term features to a map and uses short-term features for relative corrections.
 Such methods require accurate data association to ensure the correct features are discarded and do not obtain global understanding from short-term features.
 In scenes with few long-term features, this can lead to drift in the localization estimate.
-Other approaches\hide{ that handle movable objects} impose assumptions about the patterns of movable objects.
-Such assumptions include \hide{the existence of a}a limited range of possible configurations for regions of the space \cite{stachniss2005mobile}\AAA{Is there a more recent example of this approach?} or that object movement conforms to some periodicity \cite{krajnik2017fremen} or transition function \cite{tipaldi2013lifelong}.
-For scenarios such as warehouses, parking lots, or areas with movable furniture, these assumptions may not appropriately model the real dynamics of the world, and consequently, localization performance could degrade.\AAA{Is this last sentence too weak?
-Should we just assert that it does degrade/suffer?}\AAA{This paragraph seems very similar to the one in the intro.
-Perhaps it needs slightly more detail?}
+Other approaches impose assumptions about the patterns of movable objects.
+Such assumptions include a limited range of possible configurations for regions of the space \cite{stachniss2005mobile} or that object movement conforms to some periodicity \cite{krajnik2017fremen} or transition function \cite{tipaldi2013lifelong}.
+For scenarios such as warehouses, parking lots, or areas with movable furniture, these assumptions may not appropriately model the real dynamics of the \hide{world}environment, and consequently, localization performance could degrade.